 Certified Sterile Processing Technicians are responsible for the sanitation and packaging of surgical instruments in hospitals, doctors’ offices, surgical centers and clinics.
 They organize and assemble routine and specialty instrument trays and sterilized supplies; operate and maintain sterilization equipment including sterilizers, aerators and washers; and maintain records and inventory.
 Technicians must be able to stand on their feet for prolonged periods of time; be able to multi-task; and may be required to lift and carry up to 40 pounds.

-Certified Sterile Processing Technician Application - New Application Available in May for Fall
+Certified Sterile Processing Technician Registration- New registration information available in May for Fall

 This program is offered in spring and fall semesters.
-For detailed information on course start and end dates, open the application form.Certified Sterile Processing Technician Application
+For detailed information on course start and end dates, open the registration packet.Certified Sterile Processing Technician Registration

 Certified Sterile Processing Technicians earn a median annual wage of $35,709 according to salary.com.
 This profession is expected to grow at a faster than average rate through 2026.